dpaiton/dpaiton.github.io/_posts/2021-06-24-contour-robustness.md

 For both neurons, as we take steps in the adversarial direction, the output will look more and more like the neuron's MEI.
 However, this will happen faster for the neuron with the curved response contours, to the point where the input eventually just ends up looking exactly like the MEI.
 This means that the optimal perturbation direction for neurons with curved response contours is more aligned with their MEIs than for neurons with straight contours.
-Thus, if we assume that neurons are interested in semantically relevant features, then we hypothesize that the resulting adversarial perturbations are going to be more semantically relevant if the neurons with curved response contours.
+Thus, if we assume that neurons are interested in semantically relevant features, then we hypothesize that the resulting adversarial perturbations are going to be more semantically relevant if the neurons have curved response contours.
-And as I discussed earlier, if we modify a picture of the number "0" to look more like an "8," then we should not be too surprised if a neuron that has an MEI that looks like an "8" to get more excited.
+And as I discussed earlier, if we modify a picture of the number "0" to look more like an "8," then we should not be too surprised if a neuron that has an MEI that looks like an "8" gets more excited.

 It turns out that the curved contours can result in larger overall perturbation magnitudes when we have a network of these neurons as well.
 This is because an ensemble of neurons with bent contours will constrain the adversary, thus limiting its perturbation options.